MeteoraAg/dynamic-amm-examples/README.md

 Also we need to provide the keypair for the payer wallet in `keypair.json` file.

 ### General configuration
-- `rpcUrl`: Solana Mainnet RPC URL to get data and send transactions.
+- `rpcUrl`: Solana RPC URL to get data and send transactions.
+- `keypairFilePath`: Keypair file path to send transactions.
 - `dryRun`: Set to true to send transactions.
 - `createBaseToken`: Configuration to create base token.
 - `baseMint`: Base token address if the `createBaseToken` field is not set.